-The Master Plan was developed over a roughly 18-month process.
-The project began in the summer of 2022 with an inventory of existing conditions and community assets.
+The Master Plan was developed over approximately 18-month.
+The project began in the summer of 2022 with a community survey (Appendix A) as well as an inventory of existing conditions and community assets (Appendix B).
 This was a "point in time" inventory that evaluated information related to land use, natural resources, coastal resources, infrastructure, and community facilities.
 This task identified key trends and conditions and potential focus areas that warranted a deeper dive as part of the planning process.
-For the full existing conditions report, please refer to Appendix B.

 As a community-driven Master Plan, it was important that the planning process capture the opinions and concerns of residents.
 There was community involvement throughout the planning process.
 An online community survey was launched in fall of 2022 and 388 residents responded.
-Of those responses, there were 300 unique IP addresses.1 It is estimated that roughly half of BPBCA households participated in the community survey.2 The survey covered a broad range of topics including community strengths and weaknesses; beaches, boating, and piers; community facilities, and recreation; infrastructure; and land use and zoning.
-The community survey allowed the Steering Committee and consultant team to understand community sentiment and values that helped identify the Plan's focus areas.
-Survey results are included within the following narrative report; for full community survey results, please refer to Appendix A.
+Of those responses, there were 300 unique IP addresses.1 It is estimated that roughly half of BPBCA households participated in the community survey.2 The survey covered a broad range of topics including community strengths and weaknesses; beaches, boating, and groins; community facilities, and recreation; infrastructure; and land use and zoning.
+The community survey allowed the Steering

-1 In simple terms, an IP address, or Internet Protocol address, is like a unique home address for your computer or device on the internet.
+&lt;sup>1 In simple terms, an IP address, or Internet Protocol address, is like a unique home address for your computer or device on the internet.
 It's a set of numbers assigned to your connection location.
 This address is used for routing data to and from your device so that information can be sent and received accurately across the internet.
 IP addresses are not considered identifying information as they may change from time to time depending on your internet connection provider.

-2 No restrictions were placed on number of respondents per household.
+&lt;sup>2 No restrictions were placed on number of respondents per household.
 To retain anonymity, only IP address information was logged by the survey system.
 Typical expectations for online survey participation ranges between 20-40% depending on audience interest, demographics, and length of survey.
 As an approximate metric, 300 households out of 578 properties is 52%.
 It is worth understanding that of the 578 properties, several are empty lots or second properties.